We’re passionate about speed and simplicity.

 Andy and his wife Deborah are active philanthropists, focusing primarily on causes of equity and social justice.
 They are the founders of the Minnesota Street Project (www.minnesotastreetproject.com), a 120,000 square foot multi-building arts campus in San Francisco founded to provide an affordable, vibrant hub for the visual arts in an otherwise unaffordable city.
 Andy is also an active musician, and video and sound artist.
 He and Deborah split their time between San Francisco and Martha’s Vineyard.

 Stuart Pann :: Board Member

-Stuart Pann is the Chief Supply Chain Officer for HP Inc., a $58-billion business operating in more than 170 countries worldwide.
+Stuart Pann was the Chief Supply Chain Officer for HP Inc., a $58-billion business operating in more than 170 countries worldwide.
 HP’s supply chain delivers over 100 million products to customers each year through a sophisticated network of HP factories, ODM factories and logistics providers.
 During 2018-2019 Pann was also responsible for HP’s IT function, a group of more than 1,300 IT professionals leading HP’s largest digital transformation in its history.
-Additionally, he oversees strategic alliances with key partners including Intel and Microsoft.
-He is also responsible for the company’s award-winning Sustainable Impact Program, a program that significantly contributed to HP’s number one ranking in Newsweek’s Most Responsible Companies in America list in 2019.
+Additionally, he oversaw strategic alliances with key partners including Intel and Microsoft.
+His team was responsible for the company’s award-winning Sustainable Impact Program, a program that significantly contributed to HP’s number one ranking in Newsweek’s Most Responsible Companies in America list in 2019.
 Stu retired in 2020 and is currently consulting with major companies and with startups in Silicon Valley.

 Prior to joining HP in 2014, Pann served as Intel’s Corporate Vice President and General Manager of the Business Management Group where he was responsible for pricing, revenue, planning and forecasting functions for Intel’s microprocessor and chipset operations.
 He joined Intel in 1981 and held several management positions within the company’s sales and operational organizations.